samaaron/communicatively_speaking/_posts/2009-11-11-cambridge.markdown

 compared to Amsterdam it is a tiny city, and like Amsterdam it offers wonderful architecture, a rich cultural history and an affinity for cycling.
-Although don't get your hopes up too much - this is still strictly an English city and it's cycling offerings are only relatively better than other English offerings - [all of which pale in comparison][2] to the [facilities here in the Netherlands][3].
+Although don't get your hopes up too much - this is still strictly an English city and its cycling offerings are only relatively better than those available elsewhere in England - [all of which pale in comparison][2] to the [facilities here in the Netherlands][3].

 However, what I hadn't experienced until last week's visit were the